sailpoint-oss/developer.sailpoint.com/docs/connectivity/saas-connectivity/connector-customizers/link.md

 ### Initial requirements

-Before you can link a connector customizer to a source, you must have a SaaS source in IdentityNow, as well as a Customizer built and deployed.
+Before you can link a connector customizer to a source, you must have a SaaS source in Identity Security Cloud, as well as a Customizer built and deployed.
 You can use the following commands to get a list of valid sources, as well as customizers:

 Use this command to find sources: